NatiqQuran/qamar/README.md

 A few notes about the sections above:

-* "Contributors" is a comma separated list of wordpress.org usernames
+- "Contributors" is a comma separated list of wordpress.org usernames
-* "Tags" is a comma separated list of tags that apply to the plugin
+- "Tags" is a comma separated list of tags that apply to the plugin
-* "Requires at least" is the lowest version that the plugin will work on
+- "Requires at least" is the lowest version that the plugin will work on
-* "Tested up to" is the highest version that you've *successfully used to test the plugin*
+- "Tested up to" is the highest version that you've _successfully used to test the plugin_
-* Stable tag must indicate the Subversion "tag" of the latest stable version
+- Stable tag must indicate the Subversion "tag" of the latest stable version

 == Changelog ==

-= 1.0.1 =
+= 1.0.3 =

-* A change since the previous version.
+- A change since the previous version.
-* Added new styles.
+- Added new styles.
-* Change the name of some classes.
+- Change the name of some classes.